edupinhata/codeInterview/DevOps/README.md

 ### Time limit

-The problems should be solved in a time limit of 1 hour.
+The test should be discussed in 1 hour.

 ### Search